 18. TIES • QUALIFIERS: The heaviest one-day catch for the tournament will break ties on day 2.
 If a tie remains, it will be broken first by total number of fish for the tournament, then by total number of live fish for the tournament, then by point standings and then by lottery.
 Ties on day 3 will be resolved by day-2 standings.
 TOYOTA SERIES CHAMPIONSHIP: The heaviest one-day catch for the tournament will break ties on day 2.
 If a tie remains, it will be broken first by total number of fish for the tournament, then by total number of live fish for the tournament and then by point standings.
 If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division, point standings cannot break the tie and will be bypassed.
 If a tie remains below the cut position, contestants will remain tied with awards combined and split equally among the tied contestants.
 If a tie remains for the cut position, both anglers will advance to day 3 along with an extra pro or co-angler to even the field.
 Ties on day 3 will be resolved by day-2 standings.
 If a tie remains, it will be broken first by the heaviest one-day catch for the tournament, then by the second heaviest one-day catch for the tournament, then by total number of fish for the tournament, then by total number of live fish for the tournament and then by point standings.
 If an International Division, Bass Fishing League, College Fishing or High School Fishing angler is tied with a U.S. Division, point standings cannot break the tie and will be bypassed.
 If a tie remains below first place, contestants will remain tied with awards combined and split equally among the tied contestants.
 If a tie remains for first place, it will be broken by a one-hour fish-off.

 19. LOGO DISPLAY & MEDIA COVERAGE • During all days of competition any and all tobacco logos are prohibited and may not be worn or displayed.
+Vaping, CBD and hemp product logos are not considered tobacco logos.
 Anglers may wear their own apparel every day.
 MLF reserves the right, in its sole discretion, to prohibit any angler’s apparel that it finds to be offensive.
-Smoking is not allowed in the weigh-in line during all days of competition.
+Smoking and vaping are not allowed in the weigh-in line during all days of competition.
 All decisions are in MLF’s sole discretion.